 Prior to the Bar, Lucas practised in litigation at Allens in Sydney, and Freshfields Bruckhaus Deringer in London.
 He is known by solicitors for his accessibility, responsiveness and commitment to teamwork.
 His experience as a solicitor gives him a useful familiarity with the challenges and priorities for instructors, as well as the ability to identify quickly how he can best be of assistance.

 Lucas is co-author of updates to Commercial Arbitration Law & Practice, published by Thomson Reuters, and a regular contributor to the Building & Construction Law Journal.

 Outside chambers, Lucas enjoys music and long-distance running.
-He has run marathons in Australia and overseas and trail-running events including
+He has participated in marathons in Australia and overseas, and trail-running events including

 Focus Areas + Select Cases

 Acting for Transport for New South Wales in relation to a dispute arising from the Sydney Metro Northwest Project.